-The Launch Area is a 'holding area' immediately adjacent to the Presentation Area, where the team members and all of the items they need for their Presentation will be when the Presentation time begins.
-After all of the items the team needs for its Presentation have been moved to the Launch Area, the Team Manager(s) and any non-presenting team members will be directed to leave the Prep Area and be shown to their designated seats.
+The Launch Area is a 'holding area' immediately adjacent to the Presentation Area where the team members and all the items they need for their Presentation will be when the Presentation time begins.
+After all the items the team needs for its Presentation have been moved to the Launch Area, the Team Manager(s) and any non-presenting team members will be directed to leave the Prep Area and be shown to their designated seats.

-Non-team members associated with the team may help move items to the Launch Area.
-The team members will wait in the launch area until time begins and only they may repair anything that is accidentally damaged.
-Appraisers and tournament Officials may not move or help move items for the team.
-The Prep Area Appraiser will introduce and direct the team's attention to the Timekeeper/Announcer for final preparations and instructions before the Presentation time begins.
+Non-team members associated with the team may help move items to the Launch Area, but only team members may repair anything that is accidentally damaged.
+Appraisers and tournament officials may not move or help move items for the team.